 Sharing Dashboards

-There are two basic permission levels for dashboards: viewers and owners.
+There are two basic permission levels for sharing dashboards: viewers and owners.
 Dashboard viewers can view and interact with the dashboard, but they cannot save over the dashboard.
 Only dashboard owners can save over the dashboard.

 Image of the Dashboards page with a single dashboard listed.
 The gear icon at the far right of the row is highlighted, indicating the control used to open dashboard settings and sharing options.